We fish the shallow back country waters in and around Sarasota Bay, and the inshore reefs of the Gulf of Mexico

 Capt.
 Ed Hurst

 Sarasota has been my home since 1956.
 I have fished the area waters since I was nine years old.
 My fishing career began in the late 1970’s.
 I chartered offshore mostly until 1990 when I bought my first inshore guide boat.
-From 1995 until now I have guided anglers exclusively in the backwaters of the Sarasota local.
+From 1995 until now I have guided anglers exclusively in the backwaters of the Sarasota area.
 Fly fishing is my passion and I’m an Orvis Endorsed Outfitter Guide.
 I enjoy guiding clients of all skill levels.
 Clients who don’t fly fish are welcomed aboard as well.

 Capt.
 Kelly Stilwell